wp-plugins/jonradio-multiple-themes/readme.txt

 * Convert to a new Theme a Page or Post at a time
 * Host multiple mini-web sites on your WordPress site, each with a different Theme
 * When a larger version of an image attachment is displayed, for example, when clicking on a gallery image thumbnail, use a different theme to display it, for one or all images attached to a Page or Post

+**Use with Paid Themes**:  Some Paid Themes do not work with this plugin.
+See the FAQ tab for more information and alternatives.

 **Use with other Plugins**:  **BuddyPress**, **Polylang** and **Theme Test Drive** plugins must all be Deactivated when jonradio Multiple Themes is Activated